valeriansaliou/node-sales-tax/README.md

 ### :eu: Europe

-European VAT numbers can be validated against the official `ec.europa.eu` VIES VAT API, which return whether a given VAT number exists or not.
-This helps you ensure a customer-provided VAT number is valid (ie. you don't have to bill VAT for this customer).
+European VAT numbers can be fraud-checked against the official `ec.europa.eu` VIES VAT API, which return whether a given VAT number exists or not.
+This helps you ensure a customer-provided VAT number really exists.
 This feature, as it may incur significant delays (while querying the VIES VAT API) is disabled by default.
-There's [a switch to enable it](#white_check_mark-disable--enable-tax-number-validation).
+There's [a switch to enable it](#white_check_mark-disable--enable-tax-fraud-check).

 In all cases, the syntax of the European VAT numbers get checked from offline rules.
 Although, it only checks number syntaxical correctness; thus it is not sufficient to tell if the number exists or not.